looker/block-google-ads-tranfer-v2-config/README.md

 # Google Ads Block Configuration Project

-This project consists of configuration files for the Google Ads block project `block-google-ads`
+This project consists of configuration files for the Google Ads block project `block-google-ads`.
+If installed through the marketplace, input the schema and connection values in the install workflow, otherwise edit them in the `manifest.lkml` file.

-## To use this block, you will need to:
+## To install this block manually, you will need to:

 1. Update the constants in the `manifest.lkml` to point to your specific google ads schema and connection name.